Thermal conductance and resistance: Analogies and nomenclature

 Electrical engineers are familiar with Ohm's law and so often use it as an analogy when doing calculations involving thermal resistance.
 Mechanical and structural engineers are more familiar with Hooke's law and so often use it as an analogy when doing calculations involving thermal resistance.

 Explanation from an electronics point of view

 Equivalent thermal circuits

 The heat flow can be modelled by analogy to an electrical circuit where heat flow is represented by current, temperatures are represented by voltages, heat sources are represented by constant current sources, absolute thermal resistances are represented by resistors and thermal capacitances by capacitors.

 The diagram shows an equivalent thermal circuit for a semiconductor device with a heat sink.

 Example calculation

+Consider a component such as a silicon transistor that is bolted to the metal frame of a piece of equipment.
+The transistor's manufacturer will specify parameters in the datasheet called the absolute thermal resistance from junction to case (symbol: $R_{\theta \rm JC}$), and the maximum allowable temperature of the semiconductor junction (symbol: $T_{J\rm max}$).
+The specification for the design should include a maximum temperature at which the circuit should function correctly.
+Finally, the designer should consider how the heat from the transistor will escape to the environment: this might be by convection into the air, with or without the aid of a heat sink, or by conduction through the printed circuit board.
+For simplicity, let us assume that the designer decides to bolt the transistor to a metal surface (or heat sink) that is guaranteed to be less than $\Delta T_{\rm HS}$ above the ambient temperature.
+Note: THS appears to be undefined.

+Given all this information, the designer can construct a model of the heat flow from the semiconductor junction, where the heat is generated, to the outside world.
+In our example, the heat has to flow from the junction to the case of the transistor, then from the case to the metalwork.
+We do not need to consider where the heat goes after that, because we are told that the metalwork will conduct heat fast enough to keep the temperature less than $\Delta T_{\rm HS}$ above ambient: this is all we need to know.

+Suppose the engineer wishes to know how much power can be put into the transistor before it overheats.
+The calculations are as follows.